Homemade Liver Sausage in a Bag

 Step 6:

-Proceed to forming the sausage.
-Take a plastic bag and make a knot in the place where the bottom is located.
-Carefully transfer the minced meat into the bag.
-I did it with a small scoop.
-Let the air out of the bag and tie a knot at the other end of the bag.
+Now shape the sausage.
+Take a plastic bag and tie a knot at the bottom corner.
+Carefully spoon the batter into the bag — I used a small ladle.
+Press the air out and tie a knot at the other end.

 Step 7:

-Wrap the resulting "candy" with cling film or another package to strengthen the sausage structure.
-Take twine or thick thread.
-It should be made of a material that will not dissolve in boiling water.
-Tie a knot on one tail, pull the thread along the sausage, tie the knot on the other side.
-Drag a few more times along and across, forming a sausage.
+Wrap the resulting "candy" shape in plastic wrap or a second bag to reinforce it.
+Take kitchen twine or thick thread — it needs to be a material that won't dissolve in boiling water.
+Tie a knot at one end, run the twine the length of the sausage, and tie it off at the other end.
+Wrap it a few more times lengthwise and crosswise to shape the sausage.

 Step 8: